RA-Consulting-GmbH/openscenario.api.test/doc/howtocontribute.rst

 - Clone repository on your local machine
 - Create a branch with a meaningful name: ``prefix/name``, ``feature/new-environmental-conditions``
 - prefixes: feature, experimental, bug, etc.
-- Add your suggestions to the code Do not use: ``*git add -A *git commit -A``
+- Add your suggestions to the code.
+Do not use: ``*git add -A *git commit -A``
-- The code should compile and pass all `unit tests <https://github.com/ahege/openscenario.api.test/tree/master/tests>`_ for a pull-request!
+- The code should compile and pass all `unit tests <https://github.com/ahege/openscenario.api.test/tree/master/java/src/test>`_  for a pull-request!
 - Try to make small changes for easier discussions
 - The person willing to merge needs to adjust the version according to :ref:`versioning` before hitting merge